Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 console.log(person.name); // Output: still "Alice" (original not affected) console.log(person.address.city); // Output: still "New York" (deep copy for nested object)
 ```

+Time Complexity: O(n) - Where n is the total number of primitive values and non-primitive values (objects and arrays) in the person object.
+The function iterates through all properties of the object recursively, creating copies as it goes.

 Third-party libraries (Lodash, for example):
 ```javascript
 // Assuming Lodash is installed